Voice of the customer – the treasure hidden in customer support tickets

 Weekly and monthly reporting to be discussed with other senior stakeholders: decide on priorities in terms of bug fixing, new features, process issues etc.

 The support tickets become an important source of customer feedback that is often overlooked by product teams.
 As a customer service leader, you become an advocate of the voice of the customer.
-Sharing feedback reports regularly within the company can get the product and engineering teams to be more empathetic towards customers and hopefully more proactive.
+Sharing feedback reports regularly within the company is crucial.
+Customer support data is key to relevant reporting.
+You can get the product and engineering teams to be more empathetic towards customers and hopefully more proactive.
 Do you want to convince the product team that feature X is a problem?
 Tell them that 40% of customer complaints are in relation to feature X. The support team gets a seat at the product table.
 This is how a customer-centric culture is being developed.

 So where do you start about understanding what is determining customers to contact you?
 How do you know what are the tickets about?
-To achieve this, most teams are adopting a ticket categorization strategy such as requiring support staff to manually fill in categories as custom fields and/or tags for each new ticket.
+To achieve this, most teams are adopting a ticket categorization strategy .
+This often requireds support staff to manually fill in categories as custom fields and/or tags for each new ticket.
 Tags and custom fields are available in all modern help-desk software.
 Alternative naming includes case reasons, reasons to call, wrap-up codes.
 Tickets can be organized by issue type, product or feature, department, customer segments and more.

 Despite the obvious advantages, there are few drawbacks in requiring staff to manually assign tags or fill in custom fields to tickets.
-If the process of tagging is left uncontrolled, with each agent filling his own tags, the number of tags becomes very large, making impossible to do any analysis and reporting.
-To avoid tag bloating, managers need to review the process regularly, prune some tags, consolidate others, and keep coaching the team on using them correctly.
+If the process of tagging is left uncontrolled, with each agent filling his own tags, the number of tags becomes very large.
+Which makes it impossible to do any analysis and reporting.
+To avoid tag bloating, managers need to review the process regularly, prune some tags, consolidate others.
+And keep coaching the team on using them correctly.
 This takes time.

 Fortunately, there is a new approach emerging as an alternative to manual tags.
-Using Artificial Intelligence and Natural Language Processing, customer service leaders can discover topics in support tickets, uncovering customer issues and contact reasons many times better than using manual tagging.
+Using Artificial Intelligence and Natural Language Processing, customer service leaders can discover topics in support tickets.
+AI uncovers customer issues and contact reasons many times better than using manual tagging.
 In many modern help desk solutions, it is possible to tag tickets programmatically, through API calls.
-Therefore, after using Text Analytics to uncover themes and trends in the content of the tickets, these themes can be fed back into the help desk automatically as tags and/or custom fields.
+Therefore, you can use Text Analytics to uncover themes and trends in the customer support data.
+These themes can be fed back into the help desk automatically as tags and/or custom fields.
 This enables more complex support workflows based on triggers or automation.

 The new approach of topic detection and auto-tagging is more accurate and more consistent than manually selecting values for custom fields.
 It is also fully flexible, can be changed and updated in line with business changes, including retrospectively.
 Finally, it frees up time for the support team allowing them to focus on solving the customer issues.